Code-Institute-Submissions/roy-finch-full-website-dev_NovResub/README.md

 [Heroku](https://dashboard.heroku.com/) - Live deployment service, which was used to deploy my website.

 [Stack Overflow](https://stackoverflow.com/) - For relatively simple discussion about Django and its elements to better understand the program.

+[Validator](https://validator.w3.org/) - For validating the HTML of the website during the final tests of the website.